Lahore: Population

-Ethnic groups

-According to the official census statistics, 80.9% of Lahore’s population are Punjabis, 12.6% Urdu-speaking people, 2.7% Pashtuns, 1.02% Saraikis, and 2.78% are of other ethnicities.
+Tribes and background

+At the time of the 2017 Pakistani census, the largest tribal group were Arain Punjabis, constituting 40%, followed by Punjabi–Kashmiris at 30% with other tribes such as Rajput Punjabis and Kamboh Punjabis at 5% each.
+The majority of the rest 20% is constituted by other Punjabi tribes, with a minority constituted by other ethnic communities such as Muhajirs, Pashtuns and Meo.

+Controversy about the city's Pashtun population

+Some Pashtun nationalist parties argue that the Pashtun population of Lahore in the 2017 census has been underestimated, with Ameer Bahadur Khan, provincial general secretary of Awami National Party, putting their numbers at 1.5 million, while Gul Muhammad Regwal, a member of Pakhtunkhwa Milli Awami Party, claiming more than 1 million including 300,000 in the Walled City alone, most of these having moved over the last 20 years, including due to military operations, but remaining uncounted as they're not considered permanent residents of Lahore.

 Religion

-According to the 2017 Census, the vast majority of Lahore's population are Muslims (94.7%), roughly the same as in the 1998 Census, and up from 60% in 1941.
-Other religions include Christians (5.14%, slightly less than 5.80% in 1998; though according to the 1998 Census, they formed around 9.0% of the rural population) and small numbers of Ahmadis, Baháʼís, Hindus, Parsis, and Sikhs.
+According to the 2023 Census, the vast majority of Lahore's population are Muslims (95.26%), up from 94.7% in 2017.
+Other religions include Christians (4.64%, slightly less than 5.14% in 2017) and small numbers of Ahmadis, Baháʼís, Hindus, Parsis, and Sikhs.
 There is also a small but longstanding Zoroastrian community.

 Since Lahore contains some of Sikhism's holiest sites, it is a major pilgrimage destination for Sikhs.
-Lahore's first church was built during the reign of Emperor Akbar in the late 16th century, but was then leveled by Shah Jahan in 1632.
+Lahore's first church was built during the reign of Emperor Akbar in the late 16th century, but was then levelled by Shah Jahan in 1632.
 Due to the few numbers of Hindus living in Lahore, the only two functional Hindu temples in the city are the Shri Krishna Mandir and the Valmiki Mandir.

 Languages

-The Punjabi language is the most-widely spoken native language in Lahore, with 80% of Lahore counting it as their first language according to the 2017 Census.
+The Punjabi language is the most-widely spoken native language in Lahore, with 73.58% of Lahore counting it as their first language according to the 2023 Census.
 Lahore is the largest Punjabi-speaking city in the world.
+According to the 2023 Pakistani census 21.1% speak Urdu, 2.06% Pashto, 2.01% Mewati and 2.78% other mother tongues.

 Urdu and English are used as official languages and as mediums of instruction and media administration.
-However, Punjabi is also taught at graduation level and used in theaters, films, and newspapers from Lahore.
+However, Punjabi is also taught at graduation level and used in theatres, films, and newspapers from Lahore.
 Several Lahore-based prominent educational leaders, researchers, and social commentators have demanded that the Punjabi language should be declared as the medium of instruction at the primary level and be used officially in the Punjab Assembly, Lahore.